ma-ha/rest-web-ui/html/modules/pong-table/README.md

 The <code>"filter"</code> is optional.

 In the example the table is the top level object in the content.
 It may happen, that the table is somewhere in the object tree of the JSON result.
-You can use the dataDocSubPath attribute, to tell  the module the sub-path of the table data, e.g.
+You can use the _dataDocSubPath_ attribute, to tell the module the sub-path of the table data, e.g.

 	{
-		"dataURL": "webdata",
+		"dataURL": "webdata/",
 		"dataDocSubPath": "searchResult.dataTbl",
 		...
     }

 The identifier of each row is defined by <code>"rowId"</code>.
-Thi can be a string as above or a list of strings (e.g. when the table data is a join of two tables).
+This can be a string as above or a list of strings (e.g. when the table data is a join of two tables).
 Example:

 	"rowId": ["struct_id","template_id"]

 The rowId key and values are used as GET or POST prameters in updates of editable cells or for button actions.

 Remark: The rowId must not be in the cols array, it must only be in the result of the service call.

+**IMPORTANT WARNING:** For editable cells, please test the configuration carefully!
+If you detect POST requests with "redirect" (HHTP status 301), nothing will be saved!!
+You need to configure the URL correctly!

 ## Columns
 ### Cell Types